 Branch of Service: Army

-Army Master Sergeant Bernard L. Deghand of Mayetta, Kansas was assigned to the 35th Division Artillery, Kansas Army National Guard.
+Army Master Sergeant Bernard L. Deghand, 42, of Mayetta, Ks., was assigned to the 35th Division Artillery, Kansas Army National Guard.
 On September 15, 2006, MSG Deghand and his unit encountered enemy fire in Spira, Afghanistan during combat operations supporting Operation Enduring Freedom.
-MSG Deghand was killed that day at the age of 42.